-1.1 This document outlines the Co-operative's Equality and Human Rights Policy.
+- 1.1 This document outlines the Co-operative's Equality and Human Rights Policy.
 It updates the previous "Equal and Diversity Policy" which was approved by the Management Board April 2017.
-It has been developed in collaboration with both staff and Board members and consideration of changes to recommended practice since the 2017 review.

-- 1.2 From this review an action plan will be consulted with tenants by way of a working group with staff and Board members.
-The action plan will be approved at the Board meeting June 2021. - 1.3 The Policy addresses the legal and regulatory requirements the Co-operative must meet, and how we will translate into tangible outcomes that will benefit our customers, communities, employees, Management Board members and external stakeholders.
+It has been developed in collaboration with both staff and Board members and consideration of changes to recommended practice since the 2017 review. - 1.2 The Policy addresses the legal and regulatory requirements the Cooperative must meet, and how we will translate into tangible outcomes that will benefit our customers, communities, employees, Management Board members and external stakeholders.